Jump to

 Program Overview and Scope of Training

 The one-year Musculoskeletal Imaging Fellowship offers training in all aspects of MSK imaging, including sports medicine, trauma, bone and soft tissue tumors, spine, and rheumatology.
-Fellow clinical time is split between the University of Utah Hospital and the University of Utah Orthopaedic Center, a standalone specialty hospital offering the full range of orthopedic services with the radiology reading room embedded in the orthopedic clinic.
+Fellow clinical time is split between the University of Utah Hospital and the University of Utah Orthopaedic Center, a standalone specialty hospital offering the full range of orthopedic services to the community.

 Sports Imaging